greenelab/deep-review/all-sections.md

 learning researchers without biochemistry expertise.

 One open question in ligand-based screening pertains to the benefits and limitations of transfer learning.
-Multitask neural networks have shown the advantages of jointly modeling many targets [@F8fP2vAg; @yAoN5gTU].
+Multi-task neural networks have shown the advantages of jointly modeling many targets [@F8fP2vAg; @yAoN5gTU].
 Other studies have shown the limitations of transfer learning when the prediction tasks are insufficiently related [@uP7SgBVd; @P4ixsM8i].
 This has important